innovationgarage/cloudberry/README.md

 * Configuration can optionally refer to other resources using drop-downs (e.g. certificates, CA:s)
 * Docker containers running OpenWRT, OpenWISP and OpenVPN can be deployed and configured from OpenWISP.

+In addition it adds the following usability features

+* Import / export of configurations, transforms and device data
+* Versioning of configurations, transforms and device data
+* Access control based on group ownership of configurations, transforms and device data.

 For more information on how to set up the RPi devices and how the components work, please see the [project wiki](https://github.com/innovationgarage/cloudberry/wiki).

 ## Main components